OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSwitchMaterial.md

   default: None

   <p>By default, only the geometry associated with this material contributes to subsurface.
 The DwaSwitchMaterial ignores the sss trace sets of the submaterials.
-If you want adjacent geometry with different material to contribute as well, specify all those parts here.<\p>
+If you want adjacent geometry with different material to contribute as well, specify all those parts here.</p>

   </p>